kiwix/kiwix-apple-custom/CONTRIBUTION.md

 - custom brand folders, each with an info.json file, and xcassets
 - we have the kiwix/apple code (as a seperate repository).

     We do not add any swift code to custom apps.
-All swift code related to custom apps is already included in kiwix/apple repository, it is just "not used" in the Kiwix apps.
+All swift code related to custom apps is already included in kiwix/apple repository, it is just "not used" by the Kiwix apps.

 The `kiwix/apple` repo is checked out into `/apple` folder, while the custom app repo (this one), is checked out under `/custom` folder.

 Since most of the code and files are already in the `/apple` folder, we copy the `/custom` folder under it, so it ends up in: `/apple/custom`.
-We do the rest of the building from that folder.
+We do the rest of the building from the `/apple` folder.

 ## What we need in order to build a custom app?